-To learn more about credit advice, your credit report and credit score, visit Experian's official Credit Advice blog, hosted by Maxine Sweet, Experian's Vice President of Public Education.
+To learn more about credit in general, your credit report and credit score, visit Experian's Credit Education blog, where you can get answers to your own questions and boost your credit confidence.

 ** The credit monitoring benefit may only be available for 5 days during your trial period since enrollment can take up to 48 hours.
 You may cancel your trial membership any time during your first 7 days without charge.